-By Bella Watts, Editor
+By Bella Watts, Editor-in-Chief

-All of this is to say that the city and CPS administration must account greater for the needs of the children then present in the status quo.
-A safe return, though potentially not experienced in the second quarter, must be the paramount objective framing all negotiations of quarantine leniency both ethically and economically, as educational attainment is the best indicator of multidisciplinary, and especially financial development.
+All of this is to say that the city and CPS administration must account greater for the needs of the children than present in the status quo.
+A safe return, though potentially not experienced in the second quarter, must be the paramount objective framing for all negotiations of quarantine leniency both ethically and economically, as educational attainment is the best indicator of multidisciplinary- and especially financial- development.
 Contextualizing the reality put forth by officials, stakeholders must author solutions that maximize student gain whilst mitigating the discernable diversity of the difficulty of remote learning.
 A recommendation from CPS leadership to minimize homework, and thereby additional screen time, is a good step, yet reform methodology should not exclusively consider what can be done about the breadth of teaching and instead, even more optimizing the way educators do so.

-At Payton, we are fortunate that administration deeply cares about each pillar of the student experience, proven by its envelope-pushing initial structure of having asynchronous days every other Wednesday alternating with Seminar days, but we at the Paw Print believe that creative formatting should not have been a district novelty.
+At Payton, we are fortunate that administration deeply cares about each pillar of the student experience, proven by its envelope-pushing initial structure of having asynchronous days every other Wednesday, alternating with Seminar days, but we at the Paw Print believe that creative formatting should not have been a district novelty.
 Instead, more argumentation around the possibility of greatly limited screen time built into typical scheduling should be discussed in earnest.

-Rather, in order to reduce the strenuousness, fatigue, and distractions of elongated live instruction time, schools should adopt asynchronous time into their preexisting curriculum framework.
+Rather, in order to reduce the strenuousness, fatigue, and distractions of elongated live instruction time, schools should adopt asynchronous time into their pre-existing curriculum framework.
 The National Board of Professional Teaching Standards advised between one and four hours of digital instruction daily, and CPS has beyond exceeded those statues.
-Moreover, in Payton’s schedule, independent Wednesdays should be reintegrated and repurposed into the blue-orange weekly saga to act as a rest stop to complete homework while not having spent eight hours on camera as well as to allow us to get out, take a walk, and partially become immersed into a world forever changed.
+Moreover, in Payton’s schedule, independent Wednesdays should be reintegrated and repurposed into the blue-orange weekly saga to act as a rest stop to complete homework while not having to spend eight hours on camera as well as to allow us to get out, take a walk, and partially become immersed into a world forever changed.